Antoine Lavoisier

 Legacy

 Antoine Lavoisier’s ideas changed how scientists study chemistry.
 His careful methods are still used in laboratories today.
-Even though he lived long ago, his discoveries continue to help people learn about the world.
+Even though he lived long ago, his discoveries continue to help people learn about the world and how different materials react with each other.

 🎉 Fun Facts